-Equipment commonly available to patients in a particular setting or ordinarily furnished to patients during the course of a procedure, even though the equipment is rented by the hospital, is considered routine and ineligible for separate reimbursement and should not be billed separately.
-Special Care Units must be equipped or have available for immediate use, life-saving equipment necessary to treat critically ill patients.
-The equipment necessary to treat critically ill patients may include, but is not limited to, respiratory and cardiac monitoring equipment, respirators, cardiac defibrillators, and wall or canister oxygen and compressed air.
+Equipment commonly available to members in a particular setting or ordinarily furnished to members during the course of a procedure, even though the equipment is rented by the hospital, is considered routine and ineligible for separate reimbursement and should not be billed separately.
+Special Care Units must be equipped or have available for immediate use, life-saving equipment necessary to treat critically ill members.
+The equipment necessary to treat critically ill members may include, but is not limited to, respiratory and cardiac monitoring equipment, respirators, cardiac defibrillators, and wall or canister oxygen and compressed air.

-Disposable supplies furnished to patients in an outpatient setting are ineligible for separate reimbursement.
+Disposable supplies furnished to members in both inpatient and outpatient settings are ineligible for separate reimbursement.
 Disposable supplies include, but are not limited to, the following: syringes, needles, blood or urine testing supplies (except as used in the treatment of diabetes), sheaths, bags, elastic garments, stockings, bandages, garter belts, gauze and replacement batteries.